joelhi/g3-gh/README.md

 ![](https://github.com/joelhi/g3-gh/blob/main/src/media/toolbar.png)

-I found the tools in that library quite useful so, to kill time in a global pandemic, I thought I'd expose them from grasshopper.
+I found the tools in that library quite useful so, to kill some time during a global pandemic, I thought I'd expose some of them from grasshopper.

 ## Installation